 About the Science Center’s award:

-In support of post-pandemic recovery,OnRamp will deploy the Science Center’s experience in tech-based economic development and its regional network of institutional stakeholders and partners, to help re-ignite the formation, incubation, and acceleration of tech and tech-enabled startups in Greater Philadelphia.
+In support of post-pandemic recovery,Proof Positive will deploy the Science Center’s experience in tech-based economic development and its regional network of institutional stakeholders and partners, to help re-ignite the formation, incubation, and acceleration of tech and tech-enabled startups in Greater Philadelphia.
 Small business owners face mounting challenges in the light of the COVID-19 crisis and those challenges have been shown to disproportionately impact underrepresented innovators, amplifying existing disparities rather than leveling the playing field.
 This initiative seeks to narrow the resource gap by providing the programming underrepresented founders need in a variety of formats.